john-azzaro/Studies-and-Prototypes/README.md

 <br>

 ## What is the Mongoose CRUD Operations Study
 The Mongoose CRUD Operations study is an examination of built-in methods that Create, Read, Update, and Delete information from the MongoDB database.
+The following outline follows the book and bookSchema project from the previous study, but also take a look at the restaurant prototype project in the repo.

 Here's some questions covered in the study: